-Mean leakage volumes based on the 1-hour PWT are presented in Table 2.
-The mean leakage volume at baseline was mild for both groups, although some women (n=10) with moderate incontinence, defined as >10 - 50 g of leakage on the 1-hour PWT, were included in the trial.
+Mean leakage volumes based on the one-hour PWT are presented in Table 2.
+The mean leakage volume at baseline was mild for both groups, although some women (n=10) with moderate incontinence, defined as >10-50 g of leakage on the one-hour PWT, were included in the trial.
 Baseline values did not differ greatly between treatment groups.
-The 12-month pad weight leakage volume was greater in Group 2 than Group 1; however, the percentage of subjects with >50% reduction in pad weight was similar, 54% and 50% respectively.
-The cure rate, defined here as $\leq 1$ g of leakage on the 1-hour PWT, varied between treatment groups at 12 months (75% for Group 1 and 54% for Group 2), as did mean change from baseline (CFB).
-Group 1 had a mean CFB of -1.75 g, while Group 2 had a mean CFB of -4.31 g.
-Three post-menopausal women were randomized into the study, all were in Group 2.
-Two of the 3 women were dry at 12 months based on the 1-hour PWT.
-To date, the previous clinical trials utilizing this CMRF technology only enrolled pre-menopausal women, and the success of the CMRF treatment on these two post-menopausal women warrants further investigation and clinical studies, especially since aging and menopause are contributing factors to incontinence.
+The 12-month pad weight leakage volume was greater in group 2 than group 1; however, the percentage of subjects with >50% reduction in pad weight was similar, 54% and 50%, respectively.
+The cure rate, defined here as ≤1 g of leakage on the one-hour PWT, varied between treatment groups at 12 months (75% for group 1 and 54% for group 2), as did mean change from baseline (CFB).
+Group 1 had a mean CFB of -1.75 g, while group 2 had a mean CFB of -4.31 g.

+Three post-menopausal women were randomized into the study; all were in group 2.
+Two of the three women were dry at 12 months based on the one-hour PWT.
+To date, the previous clinical trials using this CMRF technology only enrolled pre-menopausal women,^{26,27} and the success of the CMRF treatment on these two post-menopausal women warrants further investigation and clinical studies,